Skip to main content

 About the Tennessee State Museum

-The mission of the Tennessee State Museum is to procure, preserve, exhibit, and interpret objects which relate to the social, political, economic, and cultural history of Tennessee and Tennesseans, and to provide exhibitions and programs for the educational and cultural enrichment of the citizens of the state.
+The mission of the Tennessee State Museum is to procure, preserve, exhibit, and interpret objects that relate to the social, economic, and cultural history of Tennessee and Tennesseans, and to provide exhibitions and programs for the educational and cultural enrichment of the citizens of the state.

 In this episode of River Talks, we are joined by two curators from the Museum.
 Matthew Gailani is a Museum Curator and Amanda McCrary Smith is the Curator of Textiles and Fashion.